esonderegger/fecfile/README.md

 from_file(file_path, options={})
 ```
 Utility method for getting a parsed Python representation of an FEC
-filing when you have the .fec file on your computer.
+filing that exists as a .fec file on a local machine.
 This method takes
 a ``str`` of the path to the file, and returns the parsed Python object.

 See [above](#fecfile.loads) for how documentation on how to use the optional